 “Through all our high hills of laughter and excitement and our potholes where we sunk into silence, our mother–daughter bond was unbreakable.” — Honey Good

 As I matured into adulthood, I was sure I was not a clone of my mother.
 I was my own woman.
-As it turns out, at my mother’s 90th birthday party luncheon, with 50 women in attendance including friends, granddaughters, nieces and a daughters-in law, I came to realize that I was my mother’s daughter!
+As it turns out, at my mother’s 90th birthday party luncheon, with 50 women in attendance including friends, granddaughters, nieces and a daughter-in law, I came to realize that I was my mother’s daughter!

 We sat at one long table upstairs in a private dining room at Gibson’s Restaurant — my mother and brother at one end and my husband, Shelly, and I at the other.
 I glanced at the setting and I could not make up my mind what was more beautiful: the gorgeous flowers down the length of the entire table or my mother’s friends from ages 88 to 96!
-As lunch progressed with an abundance of laughter and chatter permeating the room, I decided to stand up and ask each of the women and, of course her devoted son-in law and son, to tell a story — a memory of my mother.
+As lunch progressed with an abundance of laughter and chatter permeating the room, I decided to stand up and ask each of the women and, of course her devoted son-in-law and son, to tell a story — a memory of my mother.

-Memories of my mother
+Memories of My Mother

 My mother stood up and said, as she toasted me back, “That is the nicest compliment I have ever received!”
 My eyes flooded with tears of joy and I felt such deep love and respect for “this mother of mine.”
 I remember saying a little prayer to myself, “God, bless my darling mother and keep her safe and in good health.”

 “This will be fun.
 I would love to,” said my mom.